altomator/Introduction_to_Deep_Learning/README.md

 This [hands-on session](https://github.com/altomator/Introduction_to_Deep_Learning/blob/master/ppt/atelier-DL.pptx) illustrates a basic images classification use case.

 The content to be classified are Gallica images handled thanks to the [IIIF](https://iiif.io/technical-details/) protocol.
 The documents metadata and files are extracted from the Gallica digital repository with the help of [Gallica's APIs](http://api.bnf.fr) and the [PyGallica](https://github.com/ian-nai/PyGallica) Python wrapper for the Gallica's APIs.
 Then, the image files are processed with a supervised classification approach.
+The [Wellcome Collection](https://wellcomecollection.org/) digital library is also used.

 The session leverages SaS (IBM Watson, Google Cloud Vision) and deep learning platforms (Tensorflow) for the processing.

 ### Prerequisites